Build a One-to-One Chat Application Using JavaScript

 of JavaScript.

-You'll also want to make sure you have Node (version 8 or above) installed on your system.
+You'll also want to make sure your system has Node (version 8 or above) installed.

 To check if you have Node installed on your system, enter the command below in your terminal: